Hilary Robinson: Reception

 Ruth Deller of entertainment website Lowculture commented on Hilary stating: "Jim's cousin Hilary was one of the street's best busybodies.
 She was mostly a recurring guest character in the series, although she did have a stint as a permanent resident.
 She was a bit of a 'fusspot' but with her heart in the right place".
 In her book, The Neighbours Programme Guide, author Josephine Monroe assessed that "Hilary is not anyone's ideal mother – she barely scrapes through in the wicked stepmother stakes – and Matt was disappointed when she showed no interest in getting to know him."
 To celebrate the 20th anniversary of Neighbours, the BBC asked readers to nominate their 20 favourite obscure characters.
 Hilary came in fourth place and the readers called her "perpetually bitchy and irascible – got on everyone's nerves and was hugely funny".
 They added, "Appeared sporadically in the late 80s.
 She wasn't based in Erinsborough but somehow got Jim and Beverly together – as if Dr Bev would ever have been a friend of such an old witch!!".
 Barbara Toner from Radio Times branded the character "Jim's clever but sour-faced cousin."
 Ruth Hessey from The Sydney Morning Herald described Hilary as an "extremely uptight" woman.

 In Neighbours: The Official Annual 1991, John McCready and Nicola Furlong said that Sharon Davies (Jessica Muschamp) never got any peace and tranquillity when Hilary was around.
 They also said Scott-Pendlebury had made a mark on Neighbours.
 The Evening Times said Hilary "is the tactless cousin of The Robinson family who despite all her faults did bring Beverly and Jim together."
 A writer from Inside Soap branded Hilary Ramsay Street's "strait-laced resident".
 In 2015, a TV Week columnist praised Hilary's return and wrote "here's to you, Hilary Robinson.
 Yep, she's back!
 Older Neighbours fans will get a real kick out of seeing Hilary (Anne Scott-Pendlebury) once more.
 They'll remember her as the bossy, meddling, do-gooder cousin of Paul Robinson (Stefan Dennis)."
 A Coventry Evening Telegraph reporter branded Hilary "irritating".
 Daniel Kilkelly from Digital Spy branded Hilary an "interfering" character.
+In a 1990 poll ran by Woman magazine, Pendlebury was rated one of the least popular "soap stars".
+A Herald Sun reporter included Hilary's 2015 return in their "Neighbours' 30 most memorable moments" feature.